 At December 31, 2013, our total consolidated debt was approximately \$11.3 billion.
-The GAAP weightedaverage annual interest rate on our consolidated indebtedness was 4.60% (with a coupon/stated rate of 4.93%) and the weighted-average maturity was approximately 5.4 years.
+The GAAP weighted-average annual interest rate on our consolidated indebtedness was 4.60% (with a coupon/stated rate of 4.93%) and the weighted-average maturity was approximately 5.4 years.

 Consolidated debt to total consolidated market capitalization ratio, defined as total consolidated debt as a percentage of the value of our outstanding equity securities plus our total consolidated debt, is a measure of leverage commonly used by analysts in the REIT sector.
 Our total consolidated market capitalization was approximately \$28.7 billion at December 31, 2013.
-Our total consolidated market capitalization was calculated using the December 31, 2013 closing stock price of \$100.37 per common share and the following: (1) 152,983,101 shares of our common stock, (2) 15,583,370 outstanding common units of partnership interest in our Operating Partnership (excluding common units held by us), (3) an aggregate of 874,168 common units issuable upon conversion of all outstanding Series Two Preferred Units of partnership interest in our Operating Partnership, (4) an aggregate of 1,455,761 common units issuable upon conversion of all outstanding LTIP Units, assuming all conditions have been met for the conversion of the LTIP Units, (5) 360,126 Series Four Preferred Units of partnership interest in our Operating Partnership multiplied by the fixed liquidation preference of \$50 per unit, (6) 80,000 shares (8,000,000 depositary shares, each representing 1/100th of a share), of our 5.25% Series B Cumulative Redeemable Preferred Stock, at a price of \$2,500 per share (\$25 per depositary share) and (7) our consolidated debt totaling approximately \$11.3 billion.
+Our total consolidated market capitalization was calculated using Boston Properties, Inc.'s December 31, 2013 closing stock price of \$100.37 per common share and the following: (1) 168,566,471 outstanding common units of limited partnership interest (including 152,983,101 shares held by Boston Properties, Inc.), (2) an aggregate of 874,168 common units issuable upon conversion of all outstanding Series Two Preferred Units of partnership interest, (3) an aggregate of 1,455,761 common units issuable upon conversion of all outstanding LTIP Units, assuming all conditions have been met for the conversion of the LTIP Units, (4) 360,126 Series Four Preferred Units of partnership interest multiplied by the fixed liquidation preference of \$50 per unit, (5) 80,000 Series B Preferred Units, at a price of \$2,500 per unit and (6) our consolidated debt totaling approximately \$11.3 billion.
 Our total consolidated debt, which excludes debt collateralized by our unconsolidated joint ventures, at December 31, 2013, represented approximately 39.50% of our total consolidated market capitalization.

 Following the consolidation of 767 Venture, LLC (the entity that owns 767 Fifth Avenue (the General Motors Building)), effective June 1, 2013, our consolidated debt increased significantly compared to prior periods even though our economic interest in 767 Venture, LLC remained substantially unchanged.
 As a result, we believe the presentation of total adjusted debt may provide investors with a more complete picture of our share of consolidated and unconsolidated debt.
 Total adjusted debt is defined as our total consolidated debt, plus our share of unconsolidated joint venture debt, minus our joint venture partners' share of consolidated debt, and was approximately \$10.8 billion at December 31, 2013.
-In addition, in light of the difference between our total adjusted market capitalization ratio may provide investors with a more complete picture of our leverage in relation to the overall size of our company.
+In addition, in light of the difference between our total consolidated debt and our total adjusted debt, we believe that also presenting our total adjusted debt to total adjusted market capitalization ratio may provide investors with a more complete picture of our leverage in relation to the overall size of our company.
 The calculation of the total adjusted debt to total adjusted market capitalization ratio is the same as consolidated debt to total consolidated market capitalization ratio except that the total adjusted debt balance is used in lieu of the total consolidated debt balance.
-Our total adjusted debt at December 31, 2013, represented approximately 38.31% of our total adjusted market capitalization.
+Our total adjusted debt at December 31, 2013, represented approximately 38.31% of our total adjusted market capitalization